Five miles east of the city of Forest Lake. North of State Highway 97 on Washington County Rd 1 (Lofton Ave. N.)

 The DNR operated access is located on 238th street just east of Lofton Ave.
 N.

-Anglers may fish from shore along the shoulder of 238th street along the north shore of the lake.
+Anglers fish from shore along the shoulder of 238th street along the north shore of the lake.
 The area adjacent to the inlet from Moody Lake is especially popular.
-Some anglers also choose to fish from shore along Lofton Ave N. in the N.W. bay near the outlet.
+Some anglers also fish from shore along Lofton Ave N. in the N.W. bay near the outlet.
+Please respect the shoreline restoration area near the outlet and stay out of the fenced area.
 Use caution when using this area as Lofton Ave N. is a busy county highway with cars traveling at highway speeds.

 - Stock walleye at the rate of 1 lb. per littoral acre annually (124 pounds).